Futures 101 Ōtautahi Christchurch

 This is a critical time for us to consider the alternative futures before us, to decide what futures we prefer and proactively navigate forward.
 The established disciplines of futures studies and foresight practices provide us with tools, skills, strategies and mindsets to help engage with the future and its uncertainties.

-Think Beyond is sponsoring four Ōtautahi Christchurch leaders to learn more about futures thinking and the world of strategic foresight.
-Are you interested?
+Think Beyond has sponsored 12 Ōtautahi Christchurch leaders to learn more about futures thinking and the world of strategic foresight.

-Those selected will take part in an online programme called Become a Futurist: Futures 101 led by respected futurist Dr Sohail Inayatullah.
+Those selected are taking part in an online programme called Become a Futurist: Futures 101 led by respected futurist Dr Sohail Inayatullah.
 Details of the programme can be found at https://www.metafutureschool.org/

 Futures studies seeks to help individuals and organizations better understand the processes of change so that wiser preferred futures can be created.